lukso-network/lukso-playground/smart-contracts-hardhat/README.md

 cp .env.example .env
 ```

-> **INFO** Make sure to add the private key of an EOA and Universal Profile address for deployment.
+> **INFO** Make sure to add the private key of an EOA for deployment.
+Optionally, you can provide a private key of a controller and a Universal Profile address to deploy via profile.

 ## Development